 - Wear a mouth guard when participating in sports or recreational activities.

 - Avoid chewing ice, popcorn kernels, and hard candy, all of which can crack a tooth.

 - Use scissors, NEVER use your teeth, to cut things.

 When you have a dental emergency, it is important to visit our office or an emergency room as soon as possible.
-Contact Dr. Tully at our office at 717-338-9905.
+Contact our office at 717-338-9905.